mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 ---

-**ALLY C: HIGH PRIESTESS SERAPHINA (Temple of Auriel)**
+**ALLY C: HIGH PRIESTESS SERAPHINA (Temple of Aethor)**

 **Location:** Grand Cathedral, Kaer Thandros

 **READ ALOUD:**
 > *The High Priestess receives you in the cathedral's inner sanctum—a chamber of gold and crystal where divine presence feels palpable.
 She's ancient, ageless, wreathed in light that might be holy or might be magical.
 Her eyes see into souls.
-When she speaks, you're unsure if it's her voice or Auriel's.*
+When she speaks, you're unsure if it's her voice or Aethor's.*

 **Priestess's Decree:**
 > *"The gods have spoken.
 They remember the War of Shattering—how Primordial artifacts nearly unmade reality itself.
 The World-Splitter Components are ANATHEMA to divine order.
 They predate gods, challenge gods, threaten gods.*
 >
 > *(Light intensifies)*
 >
 > *Bring them to us.
-We will seal them in the Divine Vault, beneath the Temple of Auriel, where 1,000 layers of holy wards will contain them for eternity.
+We will seal them in the Divine Vault, beneath the Temple of Aethor, where 1,000 layers of holy wards will contain them for eternity.
 No mortal, no demon, no dragon can breach divine sanctity.
 They will be safe.
 The world will be safe.*
 >
 > *(Looks at you)*
 >